“Your portfolio isn’t made up of what you SHOOT, it’s made up of what you SHOW.” - Photographer, Ben Sasso

 ◾️A photographer wanting to specialize in weddings includes family and graduation portraits on their website portfolio (taken in between weddings for extra income) and is seeing an increase in family session inquires when what they really want to do is shoot WEDDINGS.

-The common thread (and mistake) in these 3 scenarios is that each creative showed ALL their works instead of CURATING their portfolio for the audience they wanted to attract.
+The common thread (and mistake) in these 3 scenarios is that each photographer showed ALL their works instead of CURATING their portfolio for the audience they wanted to attract.
 This created a confusing marketing message which resulted in their businesses suffering in one way or another.
 That's not to say that creativity outside of paid work isn't important, or that you shouldn't consider additional income opportunities that might be outside your usual scope, but when it comes to marketing an income-producing business, your focus should be exposing what your audience has come to look forward to and to expect.

 Presenting a consistent body of work shows focus and expertise.
 Your portfolio isn’t to show ALL you do and it isn’t for everyone; it’s a curation of your BEST and most CONSISTENT work targeted to a specific audience that’s crazy about that one thing they know you're amazing at.